-- Parents are informed of the situation either by a phone call from the student, office, an administrator or via letter in the mail. - An assignment from an administrator must be signed by a parent and returned to the administrator prior to returning to class. - Student receives after-school supervised detention.
-The parent will provide for the child's transportation home - Student receives out of school suspension.
-(Parents are called and student is sent home.)
+- Parents are informed of the situation either by a phone call from the student, office, an administrator or via email and/or a letter in the mail. - An assignment from an administrator which must be signed by a parent and returned to the administrator prior to returning to class. - After-school supervised detention.
+The parent will provide for the child's transportation home.

+Out of school suspension.
+(Parents are called and the student is sent home.)
 Parents must have a conference with the administrator and student before student is readmitted to class.
 The purpose of the suspension is to allow time for the student to reflect on his behavior.
-This time at home should be used appropriately in order for the student to see the consequences of his actions.
+This time at home should be used appropriately in order for the student to understand the consequences of his actions.

-We reserve the right to expel any student due to conduct in or out of the school that is not in accord with the values that the school is trying to cultivate or for lack of sufficient spiritual, behavioral or academic development.
+The school reserves the right to expel any student due to conduct in or out of the school that is not in accord with the values that the school is trying to cultivate or for lack of sufficient spiritual, behavioral, or academic development.